Blue-billed curassow: Feeding

 The blue-billed curassow mainly feeds on the ground.
 Its diet has not been extensively studied but it is known to include fruits, worms, and insects.
 It also takes in sand and small stones as digestive aids.

 Breeding

-The blue-billed curassow's breeding season spans from December to at least April.
+Blue-billed curassows reach sexual maturity at three years of age.
+The blue-billed curassow's breeding season spans from mid-December to early March.
 It is reported to be monogamous.
 It builds a large nest of sticks and dead leaves and conceals it in dense vine tangles.
 It typically places it between the understory and the subcanopy.
-The clutch size is two eggs.
+The clutch size is two to three eggs.
+Eggs are incubated for 32 days before hatching full-feathered.